MENA Property Sector Poised for Growth in 2011

-Growth in the MENA region is forecast to outpace the global average in 2011, signalling the property sector is ripe for investment, according to the Middle East’s largest private developer, DAMAC Properties.
+Growth in the MENA region is forecast to outpace the global average in 2011, signalling the property sector is ripe for investment, according to the Middle East’s largest private real estate developer, DAMAC Properties.

 The IMF is predicting GDP will expand 5.1 per cent in the MENA region next year, higher than the forecast global average of just 4.2 per cent.
 The MENA region is expected to be second only to Asia in terms of annual growth, with MENA economies expanding at more than double the pace of advanced nations including Europe and the United States.
 “The MENA region will be a powerhouse of the global economy in 2011.
 DAMAC Properties, with our large regional footprint is well positioned to take full advantage of the upturn” said Ziad El Chaar, Managing Director of DAMAC Properties.